pussinboot/mpv-plugin-excerpt/README.md

 (ffmpeg is probably already installed if you have mpv installed, as mpv makes use of the ffmpeg libraries.)

-Copy the "excerpt_copy" shell script to some directory included in your $PATH.
-You might want to modify the excerpt_copy script if you want something else than simple, key-frame accurate extraction without re-encoding.
-If you want to change the names of the destination excerpt files, you have to chang the excerpt.lua script for now.

 Usage:
 ======